ayan4m1/install-peers/README.md

 ```
 $ npm install --ignore-scripts
-$ npm run develop
+$ npx gulp watch
 ```

-This will start Babel in "watch" mode, so that any changes made to files in `src/` will be recompiled to `lib/` on the fly.
+This will set a watcher on the files in `src/`, so that any changes made to files will be recompiled to `lib/` on the fly.

-You will need a test project of some sort.
+To validate the operation of the script, you will need a test project of some sort.
 In your test project's `package.json`, add:

 ```
 "devDependencies": {